IgniteUI/indigo-design-docfx/en/quick-tips.md

 <div class="divider--half"></div>

 ### Endless theming options and styling
-Use our 6 pre-built themes based on Material, Bootstrap & Fluent with a dark and light version.
-Or switch to Indigo Theme - inspired by our own design language.
+Use our 4 pre-built themes based on Material, Fluent, Bootstrap plus our own custom in-house Indigo theme in light or dark mode.
 If those don't match your app or corporate branding, the theming and styling options let you create a custom theme.
 [Read more...](./plugins/figma-plugin.md)

 <div class="divider--half"></div>
 <div class="divider--half"></div>